RDF-STaX/rdf-stax.github.io/docs/index.md

 ![RDF Stream Taxonomy (RDF-STaX)](assets/logo_color.svg){ align=right width="150" }

 **RDF-STaX** is a taxonomy of RDF stream types.
-It [can be used](use-it.md) to describe RDF streams used on the Web, in software tools, or in scientific publications.
+It [can be used](use-it.md) to describe published RDF streams, datasets, software tools, or scientific publications.

 RDF-STaX is modeled as an [OWL 2 DL ontology](ontology.md), using [SKOS](https://www.w3.org/TR/skos-reference/) to define the taxonomical structure.